berthubert/bagconv/README.md

 `vbos` within certain x and y coordinates, or within certain longitudes and lattitudes.
 Use the `vbo_id` field to find associated places of dwelling.

+# Validity periods
+When comparing the output of this tool to commercial offerings or the [excellent live official database](https://bagviewer.kadaster.nl/lvbag/bag-viewer/index.html), you can find small discrepancies, mostly related to the validity period.

+The montly extract of the BAG pre-announces changes that will happen in the (near) future.
+When `emlconv` runs, it checks the validity period of all entries against the current date, and then emits to the CSV file and SQLite database data that is valid at that time.

+This means that if you regenerate the CSV file and database after a few weeks, the contents will be different.
+Conversely, if you do not regenerate, the output created earlier will list data that is by now invalid.

 # Some examples

 This gets you everything for the headquarters of the Dutch Kadaster agency, including the shape of their building: